technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

 Today it is impossible or very difficult to express patterns related to an *unbounded amount* of generic types or values.
-Maybe the closest thing we have is *variadic functions*, but unfortunately such functions require all of their arguments to be of the *same concrete type*:
+Maybe the closest thing we have is *variadic functions*, but unfortunately, such functions require all of their arguments to be of the *same concrete type*:
 ```swift
 func variadicFn<Values: SomeProto>(values: Values...) { }